Improving Two-Way Selective Decode-and-forward Wireless Relaying with Energy-Efficient One-bit Soft Forwarding: Asymptotic performance analysis of TW-SDF and TW-1bSF

-\subsubsection{Asymptotic Performance Comparison}
+\subsection{Asymptotic Performance Comparison}

-Comparing the asymptotic performance of SDF and 1bSF given by \eqref{eq:asym-SDF} and \eqref{eq:asym-SF}, respectively, we note that they have the same first term, but the second term of \eqref{eq:asym-SF} is smaller than the second term of \eqref{eq:asym-SDF}.
-This observation means that TW-1bSF has performance gain over TW-SDF if the error events of Case II is dominant over the error events of Case I, which is satisfied if $p_{r2}\leq p_{1r}$ or $p_{r2}\leq p_{2r}$ for instance.
-Now, suppose $E_{r}=E$ and $h=h_{1}=h_{2}=1$, which satisfy both conditions $p_{r2} \leq p_{2r}$ and $\dot{q}_{\cc}\sim1$, then we have the asymptotic performance gain of the TW-1bSF protocol over the TW-SDF protocol
+Comparing the asymptotic performance of TW-SDF and TW-1bSF given by \eqref{eq:asym-SDF} and \eqref{eq:asym-SF}, respectively, we note that they have the same first term, but the second term of \eqref{eq:asym-SF} is smaller than the second term of \eqref{eq:asym-SDF}.
+This observation means that TW-1bSF has a performance gain over TW-SDF if the error events of Case II are dominant over the error events of Case I, which happens if $p_{r2}\leq p_{1r}$ or $p_{r2}\leq p_{2r}$.
+Now, suppose that $E_{r}=E$ and $h=h_{1}=h_{2}=1$, which satisfy both conditions $p_{r2} \leq p_{2r}$ and $\dot{q}_{\cc}\sim1$.
+Then the asymptotic performance gain of the TW-1bSF protocol over the TW-SDF protocol is given by